 - If a student is admitted to a degree program, the University will supply the application for the issuance of the form I-20 for the student visa.

 Applicants who require a student visa must indicate this on the application form.
 Those already in the United States must provide a copy of their current visa.
-NOTE: The Form I-20 cannot be issued for professional growth or certificate programs.
-These programs do not lead toward a degree.
+NOTE: The Form I-20 cannot be issued for certificate programs.
+Certificate programs do not lead toward a degree.

 Proof of Financial Support

 International students must provide proof of financial support in the amount of US$28,565 for the first year of study at West Chester University and demonstrate that adequate funding will be available from the same or equally dependable sources for subsequent years.
 This financial documentation must be received, reviewed, and evaluated as a condition of issuing the Form I-20.